Arthur Garfield Hays

-Background
+Early life and education

 Arthur Garfield Hays was born on December 12, 1881, in Rochester, New York.
-Three months earlier, the death of James A. Garfield had installed Chester A. Arthur in the U.S. presidency, and Hays' name combined those of the two men.
+Three months earlier, the death of James A. Garfield had installed Chester A. Arthur in the U.S. presidency.
 His father and mother, both of German Jewish descent, belonged to prosperous families in the clothing manufacturing industry.
 In 1902, he graduated from Columbia College, where he was one of the early members of the Pi Lambda Phi fraternity.
 In 1905, he received an LLB from Columbia Law School and was admitted to the New York bar.

 Career

 In 1905, Hays formed a law firm with two former classmates.
 He and his partners gained prominence during World War I representing interests of ethnic Germans in the US who were discriminated against because Germany was an enemy of the Allies during the war.
-In 1914-1915, he practiced law in London.
+In 1914–1915, he practiced law in London.

 Hays was active in civil liberties issues.
 In 1920 (or as early as 1912), was hired as general counsel for the American Civil Liberties Union.
 From this point, his career had two tracks: he vigorously defended the individual liberty of victims of discriminatory laws, and he also kept private work.
 He became a wealthy lawyer who represented the interests of power and fame (his more prominent clients ranged from Wall Street brokers and best-selling authors to notorious gamblers and the Dionne quintuplets).